Szeged: History

-During the 20th century
+20th century

 After the First World War Hungary lost its southern territories to Serbia, as a result Szeged became a city close to the border, and its importance lessened, but as it took over roles that formerly belonged to the now lost cities, it slowly recovered.
 Following the Loss of Transylvania to Romania, University of Kolozsvár (now Cluj-Napoca), moved to Szeged in 1921 (see University of Szeged).
 In 1923 Szeged took over the role of episcopal seat from Temesvár (now Timișoara, Romania).
 It was briefly occupied by the Romanian army during Hungarian-Romanian War in 1919.
 It also became a center for right-wing forces which would install Miklós Horthy as the country's new leader after the overthrow of the Hungarian Soviet Republic.
 During the 1920s the Jewish population of Szeged grew and reached its zenith.

 Szeged suffered heavily during World War II.
 6,000 inhabitants of the city were killed, In 1941, there were 4,161 Jews living in Szeged.
 After, March 19, 1944 German occupation, they were confined to a ghetto together with the Jews from surrounding villages.
 In June, 1944, the ghetto was liquidated.
 The Nazis murdered the larger part of the 8,500 and some were forced into forced labor in Strasshof Labor camp, Austria.
 Szeged was captured by Soviet troops of the 2nd Ukrainian Front on 11 October 1944 in the course of the Battle of Debrecen.
 During the communist era, Szeged became a centre of light industry and food industry.
 In 1965, oil was found near the city.

 In 1962, Szeged became the county seat of Csongrád.
 Whole new districts were built, and many nearby villages (e.g. Tápé, Szőreg, Kiskundorozsma, Szentmihálytelek, Gyálarét) were annexed to the city in 1973 (as was a tendency during the Communist era).

 Today's Szeged is an important university town and a tourist attraction.

 The Szeged Symphony Orchestra (Szegedi Szimfonikus Zenekar) gives regular concerts at the Szegedi Nemzeti Színház.